-Starting in 2015 HBRC has been developing a computer model of the Tūtira – Waikopiro catchment to help understand how the lake works and improve water quality.
+Starting in 2015 the Regional Council has been developing a computer model of the Tūtira – Waikopiro catchment to help understand how the lake works and improve water quality.
 Initial findings are that the lake water ‘flips’ in certain conditions, when cooler water from the lake bed rises bringing nutrients – algae food! – with it.
 When that happens algal blooms are likely.

 The lake bed of Tūtira is also an amazing resource for geologists studying the history of New Zealand.
 Core samples show evidence of successive earthquakes and the Taupō eruptions.

-If you are interested in finding more information about Tūtira, HBRC has published a book 'Tūtira, a Brief History' - available from HBRC for $20.
+If you are interested in finding more information about Tūtira, the Regional Council has published a book 'Tūtira, a Brief History' - available from the Regional Council for $20.